shu4dev/DCVLR/README.md

 Implementation of the Team-1 reasoning-focused data synthesis workflow (see `Implmentation.pdf`).
 The pipeline curates raw images, synthesizes question/answer/reasoning triples with a large language model, and validates the generations to produce high-quality vision-language datasets.

+> **🚀 NEW Feature:** Automatic crash recovery!
+The pipeline now automatically resumes from the last completed stage if interrupted.
+[Learn more ↓](#-automatic-resume-behavior)

 ## Highlights
 - **End-to-end pipeline** – filtering, binning, synthesis, and validation live in a single orchestrator (`team1_pipeline.py`).
 - **Modular stages** – swap filtering, LLM, or validation components by editing `configs/default_config.yaml`.
 - **Flexible captioning** – Choose between BLIP, BLIP-2, or Moondream API for image captions.
 - **Feature extraction modes** – Full features (OCR+objects+captions) or caption-only for 70% faster processing.
 - **Intermediate saves** – Automatically saves results after each stage for debugging and recovery.
+- **Automatic resume** – Detects interrupted runs and resumes from the last completed stage automatically.
 - **Scriptable + importable** – run via `scripts/run_pipeline.py` or embed with the `DataSynthesisPipeline` class.
 - **Reproducible config** – every stage is parameterized by YAML and persisted along with outputs/logs.